Universal Algorithms for Parity Games and Nested Fixpoints: Dominion separation theorem

-Before we prove the dominion separation theorem, we recall a simple proposition from Parys~\cite{Par19}, also stated explicitly by Lehtinen et al.~\cite{LSW19}.
+Before we prove the dominion separation theorem: we recall a simple proposition from Lehtinen, Parys, Schewe and Wojtczak~\cite{LPSW22}.
 Note that it is a straightfoward corollary of the dual of Proposition~\ref{prop:attractor-inside-trap} (in case $B \cap T = \emptyset$).

 \begin{proposition} If $T$ is a trap for Odd in~$\Gc$ and $T \cap B = \emptyset$ then we also have that $T \cap \Attr_{\Odd}^{\Gc}(B) = \emptyset$. \end{proposition}